spryker/spryker-docs/docs/scos/dev/architecture/module-api/definition-of-module-api.md

   - /docs/scos/dev/architecture/module-api/definition-of-module-api.html
 ---

 According to [Semantic Versioning](http://semver.org/), we release a major version of a module when there are backward compatibility(BC) breaking changes in the Public API.
-This document declares what are public and private APIs.
+This document declares what public and private APIs are.

 ## Public API